Portland Trail Blazers: 2006–2012: With Roy, Oden and Aldridge

-Similar to the previous season, Portland was overcome with injuries from the start of the 2010–11 season.
-Jeff Pendergraph and rookie guard Elliot Williams both suffered knee injuries that sidelined them for the season; Portland later waived Pendergraph.
-In November, they announced that Oden would have microfracture surgery on his left knee, ending his 2010–2011 season.
-This injury marked Oden's third NBA season cut short due to a knee injury.
-Three-time All-Star Brandon Roy underwent double-arthroscopic surgery on January 17, 2011, to repair both knees after dealing with constant struggles, leaving his future up in the air.
-Just days after, Marcus Camby also underwent arthroscopic knee surgery to repair his left knee.
+Similar to the previous season, the 2010–11 season was plagued by injuries.
+Jeff Pendergraph and rookie guard Elliot Williams suffered knee injuries, sidelining them for the season.
+In November, Oden underwent microfracture surgery on his left knee, ending his season.
+Brandon Roy also underwent double arthroscopic surgery on January 17, 2011, to repair both knees, casting doubt on his future.
+Days later, Marcus Camby had arthroscopic knee surgery.

-Despite struggles with injury, Portland performed at a playoff level throughout the season.
-LaMarcus Aldridge emerged as the focal point of the team and posted career-high numbers, as well as Western Conference Player of the Week and Month honors.
-Wesley Matthews also emerged in the absence of Brandon Roy, proving his worth as the Blazers' key off-season addition.
-Believing the team could make a significant run in the playoffs, Cho executed his first major trade on February 24, 2011, just seven minutes before the deadline.
-The Trail Blazers sent forward Dante Cunningham, center Joel Przybilla and center Sean Marks to the Charlotte Bobcats in return for former All-Star and All-Defensive forward Gerald Wallace.
+Despite the injuries, the Blazers remained competitive, with LaMarcus Aldridge emerging as the focal point of the team.
+Wesley Matthews also proved his worth in Roy's absence.
+Believing the team could make a playoff run, Cho made a trade on February 24, 2011, sending Dante Cunningham, Joel Przybilla, and Sean Marks to the Charlotte Bobcats for former All-Star Gerald Wallace.
+The Blazers won 48 games, securing another playoff berth but were eliminated in the first round by the eventual champion Dallas Mavericks in six games.

-The emergence of Aldridge and the play of Matthews kept the Blazers competitive, sealing another playoff berth by winning 48 games.
-However, like in their last two postseasons, the Blazers were eliminated in six games of the first round, this time against the eventual champions, the Dallas Mavericks.

-During the 2011 off-season, the Blazers released Cho, reportedly due to communication and "chemistry issues" with owner Paul Allen.
-Director of Scouting Chad Buchanan took over as acting interim General Manager.
-The dismissal of Cho was criticized by Sports Illustrated as "illogical", although they noted that Allen had done a lot of questionable moves during his tenure as team owner.
+In the 2011 off-season, the Blazers released Cho, reportedly due to communication and "chemistry issues" with owner Paul Allen.
+Chad Buchanan took over as interim GM.
+Cho's dismissal was criticized as "illogical" by Sports Illustrated, though they noted that Allen had made many questionable moves during his tenure as owner.

-On June 23, 2011, in the NBA draft, the Trail Blazers drafted guards Nolan Smith from Duke University with the 21st selection and Jon Diebler from Ohio State University with the 51st selection.
-On the same day, the Blazers front office had made a three-team trade with the Denver Nuggets and Dallas Mavericks.
-The trade sent Blazers guards Andre Miller to Denver and Rudy Fernández to Dallas along with international player Petteri Koponen, who had yet to make an appearance for Portland; Denver then sent guard Raymond Felton to Portland and Denver also received rookie forward Jordan Hamilton from Dallas as well as a future second-round pick from Portland.
+On June 23, 2011, in the NBA draft, the Blazers selected guards Nolan Smith from Duke with the 21st pick and Jon Diebler from Ohio State with the 51st pick.
+On the same day, the Blazers made a three-team trade with the Denver Nuggets and Dallas Mavericks, sending Andre Miller to Denver and Rudy Fernández to Dallas, and acquiring Raymond Felton from Denver.